Nexrym/Nexploration/README.md

 Made by Nex.2456

-Shoutout to xrandox (xTeh.7146) for creating TehsTrails and having well documented xml's which were heavily studied in preparation for making this pack, as well as GW2 TACO REACTIF for their incredibly helpful TACO file FAQ section.
+Thanks to xrandox (xTeh.7146) for creating TehsTrails and having well documented xml's which were heavily studied in preparation for making this pack, as well as GW2 TACO REACTIF for their incredibly helpful TACO file FAQ section.

 Any art assets belonging to Guild Wars 2 are property of ArenaNet and are used only for creative purposes. plz no sue <3